openwisp/ansible-openwisp2/README.md

 If you already know how to use ansible, you can skip this tutorial.

-First of all you need to understand two key concepts:
+First of all, you need to understand two key concepts:

-* for **"production server"** we mean a server (**not a laptop or a desktop computer!**) with public ipv4 / ipv6 which is used to host openwisp2
+* For **"production server"** we mean a server (**not a laptop or a desktop computer!**) with public ipv4 / ipv6 which is used to host openwisp2.
-* for **"local machine"** we mean the host from which you launch ansible, eg: your own laptop
+* For **"local machine"** we mean the host from which you launch ansible, eg: your own laptop.

 Ansible is a configuration management tool that works by entering production servers via SSH, **so you need to install it and configure it on the machine where you launch the deployment** and